Childcare and Men in Practice SCQF Level 6

 The Scottish Government recognises the need to diversify the early years workforce in order to ensure that children have access to positive male role models from an early age.

-The FREE course is an all men course, delivered in the evening to accommodate existing employment commitments.
+This course is an all male course, delivered in the evening to accommodate existing employment commitments.

 You will explore a child's development from birth, and will look at the benefits of play and how that links to learning.
 You will begin to understand and develop your own personal attributes that contribute towards an excellent practitioner.